Dah-phd/idiom/README.md

 - multi-cursor support
 - runner history
 - runner autocomplete on dirs
-- figure out how to autoimport on autocomplete
-- implement line building (syntax) for popup/modals
 - make info on autocomplete easier to read
 - (backlog) semantic token styles for different lsp langs